IBM/mdm-mcp-server/README.md

 - **Claude Desktop** (Optional) - [Download here](https://claude.ai/download) if you want AI assistant integration

 > 📖 **Need help getting started?** See the detailed [Setup Guide](docs/SETUP_GUIDE.md) for step-by-step instructions on installing prerequisites and obtaining IBM MDM credentials.

+> 🔐 **Security Note (IBM Cloud only):** Generate a dedicated API key specifically for this MCP server - do not reuse existing API keys from other applications.

 ---